Germ Cell Tumors (GCTs) in Children

 tumor is.
 Letters and numbers can be used after the Roman numeral to give more details.

-The stage of a cancer is 1 of the
+The stage of a cancer is one of the

 most important things to know when deciding how to treat the cancer.
 Be sure to ask